 You can ask for references and success stories all day long, and you should, but if you really want to see whom you're talking to then look at how they market themselves.

-You want to double your followers?
+Do you want to double your followers?
 Ask them how their following has grown and at what pace?
 If they are really good at what they do, they should be rocking the social web.
 If a Google search on them gets you zilch, you're on your own.
 It may be that they are geniuses just getting started, but you'll have to make that decision based on their knowledge and plans if there isn't any empirical data.